 Zoom Meeting https//zoom.
 Us/join Meeting ID: 972 2791 1757 Passcode: 352680

-Angela Sanborn, Ann Golob, Katy Johnson- Aplin, and Mike Fitzpatrick (phone)
+BOARD MEMBERS PRESENT: Angela Sanborn, Katy Johnson-Aplin, and Mike Fitzpatrick (phone).

-CALL to ORDER: The meeting was called to order at 6:00 pm by Selectboard Chair Angela Sanborn.
-It was confirmed that the meeting had been properly warned by Wannetta Powling.
+CALL TO ORDER: The meeting was called to order at 6:00 PM by Selectboard Chair Angela Sanborn.

 ADDITIONS/AMENDMENTS TO AGENDA:

 Katy Johnson-Aplin asked to move the Listers up on the agenda due to a conflict with the time of another meeting.

 Angela Sanborn asked to have the Williamsville Hall added to the “Committee Reports” on tonight’s agenda.

 Doris Knechtel and Beckley Gaudette were present to discuss the Town-wide reappraisal bid.
 The Selectboard requested the Listers to follow the Purchasing Policy and to put the reappraisal out to bid.
 Tonight, the Selectboard has one proposal that was sent to the Administrative Assistant, it is from New England Municipal Consultants.
 This is the same company that did the earlier Town assessment work for Newfane in 2000, 2007, and 2013.
 Their bid is for $132,000.
 Currently, in the Reappraisal fund, there is $81,000.

 The State of Vermont sends $11,500 annually to help with the cost of reappraisals; this is equal to $ 8.50 per parcel.
 Newfane may have all the money it will need for the reappraisal by the time the work starts in 2027.